 Buy new running shoes (finally)

 A new pair of running shoes might be the extra boost you need to push your running to the next stage, or just keep doing it consistently.
-In general, it’s a good idea to replace running shoes after 300 to 500 miles when the midsoles can stop absorbing shock as efficiently.
+In general, it’s a good idea to replace running shoes after 300 to 500 miles, when the midsoles can stop absorbing shock as efficiently.
 But different runners may see their shoes wear down at different stages, so check for excessive wear-and-tear.

 Buying a new pair of running shoes can feel overwhelming.
 When choosing a pair of shoes, think about the type of terrain you’ll be running on.
 If you plan to run on rugged trails, look for shoes with a heavy tread and lugged soles that will help with stability on uneven terrain.
-If you’ll be doing most of your running on pavement, lighter shoes with extra cushioning can be a good choice.
+If you’ll be doing most of your running on asphalt or pavement, lighter shoes with extra cushioning are a good choice.

 Bring someone new into running

 Everything’s more fun with a buddy.
 Encourage a friend to get into running or volunteer with a program like Girls on the Run, a nonprofit that empowers young women all over the country by creating a running community and progressing up to run a 5K race.
 “It’s amazing to see the growth in the girls we coach,” said Katherine Fischer, a GOTR coach in Burlington, Vermont.
 “Helping empower them to be more confident in themselves and their abilities means a lot to me and motivates me as a runner.”

 Take rest days